 First, let’s look at a regular mortgage, or a forward mortgage, if you will.

-With a traditional mortgage, a bank gives you a lot of money in a lump sum and you pay them back over time with regular payments.
+With a traditional mortgage, a bank gives you a lot of money in a lump sum (actually they give it to your title company who gives it to whoever you buy the house from) and you pay them back over time with regular payments.
 Thus, a reverse mortgage should be where you give the bank a lump sum and they pay you back over time with regular payments.
-However, this is NOT a reverse mortgage.
+However, this is NOT what a reverse mortgage is.
 That is an annuity, which is a very different thing.

 In reality, a reverse mortgage is really more of a reverse life insurance policy.

-In a regular life insurance policy, you make premium payments to an insurance company and when you die, they pay out a lump sum to your beneficiaries.
-A reverse life insurance policy is where a financial institution pays you a premium, and when you die you pay them a lump sum from your estate.
-This is much closer to what a reverse mortgage really is, but even that doesn’t fully describe it.
+In a regular life insurance policy, you make premium payments to an insurance company, and when you die, they pay out a lump sum to your beneficiaries.
+A reverse life insurance policy would be where a financial institution pays you a premium, and then when you die, you pay them a lump sum from your estate.
+This is much closer to how a reverse mortgage really works, but even that doesn’t fully describe it.